 Metra is a commuter railroad in the Chicago metropolitan area.
-The railroad operates 242 stations on 11 different rail lines.
-It is the fourth busiest commuter rail system in the United States by ridership and the largest and busiest commuter rail system outside the New York City metropolitan area.
+It is the largest and busiest commuter rail system outside New York City.

 With the advent of new technologies and standards, Metra wanted to enhance their rider experiences by developing a new, comprehensive website that made getting pertinent information quick and easy.
 Inclement weather, track and station construction, heavy usage during peak hours and special events contributed to an ever-growing frustration amongst Metra riders because of the inability to get accurate and real-time information on the trains and their locations.